Why Women Need Annual GYN Exams

 ACOG recommends that pelvic exams, including a Pap smear, start at age 21, whether or not a woman has become sexually active.

 There is not a set age for discontinuing GYN exams, although Pap smears may be stopped for low risk women ages 66 and older.
-A woman’s decision to stop having GYN exams should be made after a discussion with her GYN provider.
+A woman’s decision to stop having GYN exams should be made after a discussion with her provider.
 There are certain things to consider, including if your uterus and ovaries have been removed or you have a history of GYN conditions that require continued monitoring.

 Preparing for your exam